Agenda - NAWA

 • Marek Kwiek, Prof. - Chairholder of UNESCO Chair in Institutional Research and Higher Education Policy, Adam Mickiewicz University in Poznań;

-• Grzegorz Sumara, Prof. - Associate Professor in Nencki Institute of Experimental Biology PAS (Polish Academy of Science).
+• Grzegorz Sumara, Prof. - Associate Professor in Nencki Institute of Experimental Biology of the Polish Academy of Science.

 The topic of the plenary discussion will be the exchange of experiences and visions related to internationalization from the perspective of scientists conducting their research in Poland.
 An important aspect of the conversation will be highlighting the differences in international collaboration across various scientific disciplines and the associated challenges and limitations.